SoulFireMage/Katiya_Starship/content/mathsummaries/Algebraic Topology_ Leverage Map.md

 The univalence axiom is a *topological* statement: the path space of the universe (equality of types) is equivalent to the space of equivalences.
 This is wild from a classical logic perspective but natural topologically.

-Your HoTT-protein-folding paper: the space of folds has topological structure.
+Our HoTT-protein-folding paper link: the space of folds has topological structure.
 Different folding pathways that reach the same fold are homotopic.
 The fundamental group of the fold space could detect topologically distinct folding mechanisms.

 **Convergence Thesis:**